monisharmaofficial/devTinder/homework.md

 - Explore the mongoose Dodumentation specially for model methods
 - What are options in Model.findOneAndUpdate method explore more about it
 - Create a api o update the use by email

+- Explore schemaTypes options from the documentation
+- add require, unique, lowercase, min, minLength, trim
+- Add default
+- Create a custom validate function for gender
+- Improve the DB schema - Put all appropiate validation on each field in schema
+- Add the timestamp in schema